3manuek/3manuek.github.io/_posts/2017-05-23-Import-data-to-ch-from-rs.markdown

 ```

 The reason on why this happens is due to the RAM consumed on background merges.
-There are five elements to have in mind to calculate the needed memory:
+There are five elements to have in mind in order to calculate the needed memory:

 - `background_pool_size` is 6, determining the maximum number of background merges.
 - Maximum number of merge pieces during merge (default 100)